 His gigantic all encompassing personality allowed him to dominate the role for 7 years, longer than any other actor either before or after.

 Tom really made the character into a global icon.
-Though the series did have a following in many countries around the world pre Tom Baker, it was really during Tom’s time that it finally became a global phenominon and caught on in places such as America.
+Though the series did have a following in many countries around the world pre Tom Baker, it was really during Tom’s time that it finally caught on in places such as America.

 Even to this day whenever you see a parody of the Doctor on American tv its still Tom Baker whose image they use.

-He was the one that really with his distinctive scarf, curly hair and toothy grin gave the Doctor an iconic image that everyone would recognize whether they had seen series or not.
-Thus thanks to him the Doctor could become a character like Sherlock Holmes or James Bond an instantly recognizable piece of popular culture.
+His distinctive scarf, curly hair and toothy grin gave the Doctor an iconic image that everyone would recognise whether they had seen series or not.
+Thus thanks to him the Doctor could become a character like Sherlock Holmes or James Bond an instantly recognisable piece of popular culture.

 I think its also fair to say that Tom was by far and away the most alien of all the Doctors.
 This of course made him contrast wonderfully with his immediate predecessor Jon Pertwee who had been the most human of the original 7.

 Tom’s Doctor really seemed like he was from another world.
 He would react to the most mundane, meaningless little things to us with child like enthusiasm, yet at the same time could actually be quite cold when it came to things that were important to us.

 It felt like his emotions weren’t tuned to things the same way that ours were.
 He still had emotions, but they just didn’t work the same way that ours did.